Bobby Smith (footballer, born 1944): Club career

 Smith began his career with Manchester United, turning professional in April 1961.
 He made over 200 appearances for the United reserve team, but Matt Busby did not give him his First Division debut.
 Smith left Old Trafford in March 1965 to join Scunthorpe United.
-Under Fred Goodwin, the "Iron" finished the 1964–65 campaign in 18th place in the Third Division.
+Under Fred Goodwin, the Iron finished the 1964–65 campaign in 18th place in the Third Division.
 They rose to fourth in 1965–66, still 12 points short of a promotion place, before they dropped to 18th in 1966–67.

-Smith moved to Grimsby Town, for a fee of £8,000, but failed to prevent Don McEvoy's "Mariners" from slipping into the Fourth Division in 1967–68.
+Smith moved to Grimsby Town, for a fee of £8,000, but failed to prevent Don McEvoy's Mariners from slipping into the Fourth Division in 1967–68.
 Smith remained in the Third Division, signing with Freddie Goodwin's Brighton & Hove Albion in June 1968.
-The "Seagulls" finished 12th in 1968–69, before rising to fifth in 1969–70, only five points shy of the promotion places.
+The Seagulls finished 12th in 1968–69, before rising to fifth in 1969–70, only five points shy of the promotion places.
 Goodwin chided the Goldstone Ground supporters for barracking Smith in January 1970, writing in the matchday programme that "he has done nothing to warrant this behaviour".
 Brighton dropped down to 14th-place in 1970–71 under Pat Saward.

-In June 1971, Smith signed with Ken Roberts's Chester on a free transfer.
+In June 1971, Smith signed with Ken Roberts' Chester on a free transfer.
 He moved to Hartlepool United – initially on loan – in October of that year.
-Both teams struggled at the foot of the Football League, with Len Ashurst's "Pools" finishing just above the re-election places in 1971–72 and 1972–73.
-In August 1973, he moved to Bury as player-coach, but failed to appear in their league side.
+Both teams struggled at the foot of the Football League, with Len Ashurst's Pools finishing just above the re-election places in 1971–72 and 1972–73.
+In August 1973, he moved to Bury as a player-coach, but failed to appear in their league side.

 International career

-Smith won six caps for England Schoolboys and played twice for the England youth-team: in a 1–0 loss to the Netherlands in Utrecht on 9 March 1961, and a 2–0 defeat to West Germany in Flensburg three days later.
+Smith won six caps for England Schoolboys and played twice for the England youth-team in a 1–0 loss to the Netherlands in Utrecht on 9 March 1961, and a 2–0 defeat to West Germany in Flensburg three days later.